 Want to earn continuing education credit for this article?
 Learn more.

 Having compassion for clients in pain seems like a no-brainer.
 However, compassion fatigue is a very real dilemma affecting professionals in the healthcare industry.
-Being less attuned to complaining may help some therapists cope with the challenges of providing healthcare.
-Unfortunately, compassion fatigue tends to alienate clients most in need – especially those with fibromyalgia.
+Some therapists cope with the challenges of providing healthcare by being less attuned to complaining.
+Unfortunately, compassion fatigue alienates clients most in need – especially those with fibromyalgia.

-An increasingly common syndrome that cannot be proven by any medical imaging test, fibromyalgia is a chronic condition characterized by widespread pain, tender points, fatigue, depression and sleep problems.
-Currently estimated to affect around two million Americans, descriptions akin to fibromyalgia have existed for centuries.
-As portrayed in the New Living Translation of the Bible, Job described his fibromyalgia-like suffering;
+An increasingly common syndrome that cannot be proven by any medical imaging test, fibromyalgia is a chronic condition characterized by widespread pain, fatigue, depression and sleep problems.
+Currently estimated to affect around four million Americans, descriptions akin to fibromyalgia have existed for centuries.
+Interestingly, as portrayed in the New Living Translation of the Bible, Job described fibromyalgia-like suffering;

 “I, too, have been assigned months of futility, long and weary nights of misery.
 When I go to bed, I think, `When will it be morning?’
 But the night drags on, and I toss till dawn…And now my heart is broken.
 Depression haunts my days.
 My weary nights are filled with pain as though something were relentlessly gnawing at my bones.”
 (Job 7:3-4; 30:16-17 – NLT).